chingu-voyages/v28-svelte-team-09/README.md

 ![published preview](static/images/README/published.png)

-Schedule page: Manage your company's shifts
+Published page: Employee's public page to view your company's published shifts

 The display is similar to the schedule page but takes away all editing capabilities and only allows viewing published shifts for employees.